mdhaber/scipy/paper.md

 recently, no post-hoc tests were available in SciPy [@virtanen2020scipy], the de-facto standard library of fundamental algorithms for scientific computing in Python.
-To fill this gap, we contributed `scipy.stats.tukey_hsd` [@PRtukey_hsd], a function for performing Tukey's Honestly Significant Difference Test.
+To fill this gap, we contributed `scipy.stats.tukey_hsd` [@PRtukey_hsd], a function for performing Tukey's HSD test.

-The most computationally-challenging part of implementing Tukey's HSD Test is the evaluation of the cumulative density function of the studentized range distribution, which is given by
+The most computationally-challenging part of implementing Tukey's HSD test is the evaluation of the cumulative density function of the studentized range distribution, which is given by